Psilotum nudum

 Hawaiian Name

-* Both species are called Moa or Moa nahele, as well as pipi, in the Hawaiian language.
-To distinguish between the two species in the text, this website has chosen to use Moa for Psilotum nudum and Moa nahele for Psilotum complanatum.
+Both Psilotum nudum and P. complanatum are called moa or moa nahele, as well as pipi, in the Hawaiian language [Palmer 2003].
+Therefore, to distinguish between the two species within this website, we have chosen to use moa as the primary Hawaiian name for P. nudum and moa nahele as the primary Hawaiian name for P. complanatum.

 Etymology